Gaussian beams and caustic avoidance in gravitational optics: Abstract

 \section{Abstract}

-Infinitesimal light bundles on curved spacetimes can be studied via a Hamiltonian formalism, similar to the Newtonian paraxial rays.
-In this work, we assign a classical wave function to a thin null bundle and study its evolution equation.
-This is achieved via the usage of the Schr{\"o}dinger operators within a procedure analogous to the one in the semi--classical regime of quantum mechanics.
-The correspondence between the metaplectic operators and the symplectic phase space transformations of the geodesic deviation variables is at the core of our method.
-It allows for the introduction of unitary operators.
-We provide two solutions of the null bundle wave function which differ by their origin: (i) a point source, and (ii) a finite source.
-It is shown that while the former wave function includes the same information as the standard thin null bundle framework, the latter is a Gaussian beam.
-The Gaussianity of the intensity profile of our beam depends on the spacetime curvature and not on the random processes.
-We show that this beam avoids the caustics of an instantaneous wavefront.
-Our results are applicable for any spacetime and they can be used to model light propagation from coherent sources while averting the mathematical singularities of the standard thin null bundle formalism.
-This is especially relevant when estimating cosmological distances in a realistic inhomogeneous universe.
+In this study, we consider a beam summation method adapted from the semiclassical regime of quantum mechanics to study the classical properties of thin light bundles in gravity.
+In Newtonian paraxial optics, this method has been shown to encapsulate the wave properties of the light beams.
+In our case, the wave function assigned to the light bundle can be viewed as a coarse-grained description that captures information about the dynamics of superposed bundles within the geometric optics regime.
+We investigate two solutions of the null bundle wave function that differ by their origin: (i) a point source and (ii) a finite source.
+It is shown that while the wave function in the point source case contains the same information as the standard thin null bundle framework, the finite source case corresponds to a Gaussian beam.
+The novel aspect of this work arises from our geometric construction of covariant Gaussian beams, which can be applied in any spacetime.
+Additionally, the effects of a finite source on cosmological distances are discussed.
+With this framework, one can model light propagation from coherent sources while avoiding the mathematical singularities of the standard thin null bundle formalism.
+We explicitly demonstrate the caustic-avoidance property of Gaussian beams in the analytically tractable example of a Barriola–Vilenkin monopole spacetime.